noobshow/terms/nab/nabterms_au.md

 (q)	You cannot give a Transaction Receipt as required provided for herein; or

-(r)	for any other reason, the Cardholder is entitled under the Card Scheme Rules to a chargeback of the transaction; or
+(r)	for any other reason, the Cardholder is entitled under the Card Scheme Rules to a Chargeback of the transaction; or

 (s)	it is a remote transaction and You did not record the required details for the transaction.